Resilience training

 Each strand is independent.
 You can be on Rung 3 of one and Rung 1 of another.
 That's correct.

-The daily move · Breathe tab
+The daily move · Meditation tab

 This is active practice, not monitoring.
 Do the breathing; don't chase the HRV number after.